NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 Note that the type of fan component associated with the fan coil unit depends on the type of capacity control method chosen.
 For *ConstantFanVariableFlow * a *Fan:OnOff* or *Fan:ConstantVolume* should be used.
 For *CyclingFan*, a *Fan:OnOff* should be used.
 And for *VariableFanVariableFlow* or *VariableFanConstantFlow* a *Fan:VariableVolume*  should be chosen.

 Fan coil units can be 4-pipe or 2-pipe.
 For 4-pipe units there are 2 supply pipes and 2 return pipes.
 For 2-pipe units there is a single supply pipe and a single return pipe and the supply is switched between hot and chilled water depending on the season.
-We model 4-pipe units, but the 4-pipe model can be used to model 2-pipe  units by using the coil availability schedules to make sure that either hot or chilled water is exclusively available.
+EnergyPlus models 4-pipe units, but the 4-pipe model can be used to model 2-pipe units by using the coil availability schedules to make sure that either hot or chilled water is exclusively available.
 Fan coil units with hydronic heat can instead be modeled using an electric heating coil if desired (i.e., replace the hydronic heating coil with an electric heating coil).

 #### Field: Name